Wilin Rosario

-Wilin Arismendy Rosario Hernández (born February 23, 1989) is a Dominican professional baseball catcher and first baseman who is a free agent.
-He has played in Major League Baseball (MLB) for the Colorado Rockies, the KBO League for the Hanwha Eagles, Nippon Professional Baseball (NPB) for the Hanshin Tigers, and the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
+Wilin Arismendy Rosario Hernández (born February 23, 1989) is a Dominican former professional baseball catcher and first baseman.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, the KBO League for the Hanwha Eagles, Nippon Professional Baseball (NPB) for the Hanshin Tigers, and the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Career

 Colorado Rockies

 On September 6, 2011, Rosario made his MLB debut.
 He batted 0-for-3 with a walk and a run scored, as his Rockies defeated the Arizona Diamondbacks, 8–3.
 Rosario appeared in a total of 16 games for the Rockies that season.
 He posted a .204 batting average, hit 3 home runs and totalled 8 RBI.

 During the 2012 season, Rosario saw action in 117 games with the Rockies.
 He finished 4th in the 2012 NL Rookie of the year voting, after hitting .270 with 28 home runs and 71 RBI.
 Rosario topped all MLB catchers in home runs with 28 in 2012.

 In 2013, Rosario set career highs in games played (121), batting average (.292), RBIs (79) and hits (131).
 In 2014, Rosario experienced a dropoff in production, regressing in power and in average despite striking out less.
 His defense behind the plate did not improve as well, leading the majors for the third straight season in pass balls.

 With the addition of Nick Hundley in the 2015 season, the Rockies moved Rosario to first base full-time, only playing catcher in case of a game emergency.
 For the 2015 season, Rosario's role on the team was part-time first baseman and pinch hitter, appearing only in 87 games for the Rockies.
 Rosario was designated for assignment by the Rockies after the 2015 season.